 Steelcase Foundation Scholarships.
 The Steelcase Foundation of Grand Rapids, Michigan, offers scholarships totalling \$2,000 annually to applicants who are children of Steelcase employees.
-The recipients are selected by the Scholarship Committee.
+For 1983-84 scholarships of \$250 each were awarded to two freshmen and six upperclassmen.
+The recipients are selected by the Scholarships and Aids Committee of the college.
 Applicants are judged on the basis of scholastic ability, character, and need.
 If scholarships are not filled by children of Steelcase employees, for whatever reason, the scholarships are available to other Michigan residents.
 To be considered, eligible freshmen must write a letter of application to the Office of Scholarship and Financial Aid.